 “But I’m…your parent,” you protest in a soft voice just above a whisper.

 “You were, Skye.
 That was…that was until you abandoned us.”
 Her stony voice was softening now as tears were beginning to swell in the corners of her eyes.
 A single tear streamed down the porcelain curve of her left cheek.
 Then more followed obediently, falling from each eye until they began crashing onto the floor.
 The walls began rattling violently and the bed slammed against the window, falling back to the floor with the headboard split in half.
 This was truly your daughter.

 “That’s enough!” you scream, grabbing onto her shoulders.
 You shake her until she ceases her sobs with a deep sniffle.
 The peels from the red lemon fall out of your pocket like fall leaves and settle quietly onto the carpet, creating a contrast that’s clearly visible even from tear-soaked eyes.
 She looks down and picks them up.
 She clutches them in her fists before dropping them once more.

-She grabs your hand and runs with you, without muttering so much as single word.
+She grabs your hand and runs with you, without uttering so much as a single word.
 Through the hallway, down the stairs, and into the kitchen you escape.
-She opens the screen door which leads to the back yard and in the center of the chaos of more children’s toys and gardening tools stands a lemon tree.
+She opens the screen door which leads to the backyard and in the center of the chaos of more children’s toys and gardening tools stands a lemon tree.
 Every lemon is red.
 You wrap your hand around the lowest-hanging fruit, moving on to touch the trunk of the tree where several carvings had been created over the years.
 Every carving is a wish that someone made.
 Circling the tree with a lion’s pace, you find the one you made: